griffi-gh/klein/README.md

 ## Cloning and building

+Important (only applies if cloned with git):\
-Important: If you obtained this source repository by manually cloning it with `git`, make sure to initialize the git submodules first:
+If you obtained this source repository by manually cloning it with `git`, make sure to initialize the git submodules first:

 ```bash